Improving Social Meaning Detection with Pragmatic Masking and Surrogate Fine-Tuning: Zero- and Few-Shot Learning

 \section{Zero- and Few-Shot Learning}

 Since our methods exploit general cues in the data for pragmatic masking and learn a broad range of social meaning concepts, we hypothesize they should be particularly effective in \textbf{\textit{few-shot learning}}.
-To test this hypothesis, we fine-tune our best models (acquired with a combination of PM and SFT) on varying percentages of the Train set of each task (i.e., $1\%$, $5\%$, $10\%$, $20\%$ \dots $90\%$)~\footnote{For this analysis, we only run 1 time for each combination except the models trained on $100\%$ of Train set that come from Table~\ref{tab:pmlm_res}.}.
-As Figure~\ref{fig:data_percent} shows, our models \textit{always} achieve better average macro $F_1$ scores than the baseline across \textit{all} data size settings.
-In fact, this is consistently true even when our models exploit only $50\%$ of labeled data used by the baseline. \textit{\textbf{Strikingly, our models outperforms the RoBERTa baseline with an impressive $22.16$ average macro $F_1$ when we fine-tune on only $1\%$ of the downstream gold data.
-If we use only $5\%$ of gold data, our models improve with $5.40\%$ over the baseline.}} This demonstrates that our proposed methods can most effectively alleviate the challenge of labeled data even under severe few-shot settings.
+To test this hypothesis, we fine-tune our best models (i.e., PragS1 and PragS2) on varying percentages of the Train set of each task as explained in Section~\ref{sec:smpb}.
+Figure~\ref{fig:data_percent} shows that our two models \textit{always} achieve better average macro $F_1$ scores than each of the RoBERTa and BERTweet baselines across \textit{all} data size settings.
+Strikingly, our PragS1 and PragS2 outperform RoBERTa with an impressive $11.16$ and $10.55$ average macro $F_1$, respectively, when we fine-tune them on only $1\%$ of the downstream gold data.
+If we use only $5\%$ of gold data, our PragS1 and PragS2 improve over the RoBERTa baseline with $5.50\%$ and $5.08$ points, respectively.
+This demonstrates that our proposed methods most effectively alleviate the challenge of labeled data even under the \textit{severely} few-shot setting.
+In addition, we observe that the domain-specific LM, BERTweet, is outperformed by RoBERTa when labeled training data is severely scarce ($\leq 20\%$) (although it achieves superior performance when it is fine-tuned on the full dataset). \textit{These results suggest that, for the scarce data setting, it may be better to further pre-train and surrogate fine-tune an PLM than pre-train a domain-specific LM from scratch.} We provide model performance on each downstream task and various few-shot settings in Section~\ref{sec:append_fewshot} in Appendix.